FACET Grants

 - EOIs – due date 27th February 2026

-- Internal review of eligible EOIs – March 2026
+- Internal assessment of eligible EOIs – March 2026

 - Notification of outcomes for EOIs – 30th March 2026